apache/zeppelin/docs/manual/publish.md

 ### Copy a Paragraph Link
 A first step to publish your paragraph result is **Copy a Paragraph Link**.

   * After running a paragraph in your Zeppelin notebook, click a gear button located on the right side.
-Then, click **Link this Paragraph** tab like below image.
+Then, click **Link this Paragraph** menu like below image.
 <center><img src="../assets/themes/zeppelin/img/docs-img/link-the-paragraph.png" height="100%" width="100%"></center>

   * Just copy the provided link.